malsaeedi/2D_Drawing_to_CO2_CELL_DEVS_Model/README.md

 1. Run the tool by entering the main app folder, opening a bash prompt and using the command python3 Convert.py followed by the path to the config json, e.g python3 Convert.py config/config.json
 2. The app UI will be initiated and the user can draw a 2d floorplan and preview in 3d and/or create the 2d/3d scenario model.
-3. If press save button, the floorplan will be saved into the saveGrid folder for later use.
+3. If press the save button, the floorplan will be saved into the saveGrid folder for later use.
-4. If press create model button, a 2d/3d scenario model will be generated and populated to the outputScenario folder to be used by a CADMIUM CO2 based model.
+4. If press the create model button, a 2d/3d scenario model will be generated and populated to the outputScenario folder to be used by a CADMIUM CO2-based model.

 TO USE THE CREATED 2D/3D JSON SCENARIO:#################################